On the Wormhole--Warp Drive Correspondence: Introduction

 \section{Introduction}

+A warp drive, as defined by Miguel Alcubierre in~\cite{Alcubierre:1994tu}, is a particular solution of General Relativity that appears as a localized, bubble--shaped distortion of spacetime.
+The warp bubble can host a spacecraft and propagate through space at any speed (in principle including superluminal), but in order to create it, one needs negative energy density~\cite{Natario:2001tk}--\cite{Alcubierre:2017kqf}.

 As shown by Ellis in~\cite{Ellis:2004aw}, the Schwarzschild metric can be represented as a warp spacetime with the use of Painlevé--Gullstrand coordinates, which makes it possible to consider a warp drive in a black hole background.
-In our previous paper, we generalized the notion of PG coordinates to an arbitrary spherically symmetric metric, and found that the metric is required to have a horizon in order to avoid the emergence of a singularity due to the presence of a warp drive~\cite{Garattini:2023nsa}.

-In this paper, we apply that result to the specific case of Morris--Thorne wormholes.
+In this paper, we generalize this result to the case of Morris--Thorne wormholes, a yet another solution of GR that requires negative energy density~\cite{Ellis:1973yv,Bronnikov:1973fh,Morris:1988cz}.
 Namely, in section~\ref{sec:Correspondence} we consider the wormhole traversability conditions and prove that the combination of the flare--out condition and the no--horizon condition inevitably produces a singularity.
 While this singularity is just a coordinate one for an ordinary observer, it would effectively be a real gravitational singularity for the warp drive.
 We also find that it may be possible to avoid it by considering a coordinate transformation that generalizes the notion of proper length; however, it comes at the cost of introducing new mathematical degrees of freedom without an immediate physical meaning.
 We conclude in section~\ref{sec:conclusions} with an overview of this result and some possible ways to circumvent it.